MunawarRaza/zabbix/README.md

 #### Functions ####
 Functions allow to calculate the collected values (average, minimum, maximum, sum), find strings, reference current time and other factors.

+Complete list of supported functions https://www.zabbix.com/documentation/current/en/manual/appendix/functions

+Typically functions return numeric values for comparison.
+When returning strings, comparison is possible with the = and <> operators

 #### Function parameters ####